DeyvidA/deyvida/README.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- 📘 I’m currently learning about Web3.
+- 📘 I’m currently learning about Web3 and Ruby / Ruby On Rails.
 - 📈 I'm constantly studying and looking for ways to improve each of my skills.
 - 🤝🏽 I'm always looking for ways to help others and learn from them.
 - ⚡ In my free time I learn more about blockchain and read tech articles.